RPGHacker/Portfolio/README.md

 **NOTE:** This repository is updated rarely and a lot of my work on here is outdated.
 Most of my more recent code is still private, but shall be made public once it progresses far enough.

-If you're interested in a complete list of games I worked on as a professional programmer, please visit my [portfolio page](http://portfolio.rpg-hacker.de/).
+If you're interested in a complete list of games I have worked on as a professional programmer, please visit my [portfolio page](http://portfolio.rpg-hacker.de/).